 The site building regulations comply with all relevant accessibility requirements.
 The building provides wheelchair access, disabled toilets and a lift.
 Two classrooms allocated near the SEND offices form the Learning Support base for students with SEND.
-There is also a classroom on the ground floor of the building which the department uses for carrying out interventions before school, at lunchtime and after school.
+There is also a classroom on the ground floor of the building which the department uses for carrying out interventions after school.